kentcdodds/old-kentcdodds.com/content/blog/speed-up-your-app-with-web-workers/index.md

 playing this music."

 JavaScript is single-threaded.
-This means that any JavaScript environment will not multiple lines of JavaScript in the same process simultaneously (the browser handles audio-playback separate from the thread it gives you for your JavaScript which is why your code can run while music is playing in the browser).
+This means that any JavaScript environment will not run multiple lines of JavaScript in the same process simultaneously (the browser handles audio-playback separate from the thread it gives you for your JavaScript which is why your code can run while music is playing in the browser).
 The single threaded-ness of JavaScript drastically simplifies a lot of programming in JavaScript, but it does come with some drawbacks.

 One of the most significant of these drawbacks comes in the form of user experience.
 To illustrate my point, go ahead and open a new tab to twitter.com